-Food is a great word to use for letter of the week, because there is no doubt your child knows what it means, uses it daily and probably likes it ( most of the time).
+Food is a great word to use for letter F activities, because there is no doubt your child knows what it means, uses it daily and probably likes it ( most of the time).
 We used a recipe magazine that was packed full of pictures so it allowed my son do some of the cutting himself successfully since there were so many to cut out in a small space.
 This is a fast project so we slowed it down a bit by talking about the food we were cutting out, if we liked it or not and if it was a “growing food” or a “sometimes treat” .

 - Gather your materials.
 You will need 2 sheets of construction paper, any 2 colors will do, some pictures of food like a recipe magazine or you can draw your own, scissors, a glue stick and marker.

 - Start by writing a lowercase f on one of the sheets of construction paper.